gumberss/FinanceGameinator/docs/FinanceGameinator/1. Features/Game Room/RFC.md

 The most challenging aspect of this screen lies in socket management, as the server must broadcast updates to all connected players whenever a new player joins or leaves.
 Additionally, events such as the admin reordering players or initiating the game trigger broadcasts to ensure all players are promptly informed of these changes.

-All the details regarding the functioning of the socket and the interactions between DynamoDB and the socket will be explained in the [[ADR]].
+All the details regarding the functioning of the socket and the interactions between DynamoDB and the socket will be explained in the [[Execution Planning]].

 ## Out of scope